byTheInK/Easier-Arch/README.md

 LANG=tr_TR.UTF-8
 ```

-Now we can change the keyboard layout.
+Now you can change the keyboard layout.
 ```
 micro /etc/vconsole.conf
 ```